VBSPCA Shares Why Black Cats Are Pawsome

 Why They Make Great Companions:

 The VBSPCA staff also believes that another black cat superpower is being a great companion, and many of us have adopted a house panther into our homes.

 “I adopted Frankie three days after I was officially hired on at the VBSPCA,” said staff member Ashley.
 “I’ve always wanted to rescue a black cat, there seems to be a negative stigma surrounding them when in reality they are the best companions.
 My husband is active duty military and is gone a lot, so Frankie has saved me by being my antidepressant.
 Wherever I go, she goes.”

 Mabel is another black cat that has made a pawsitive impact in her owner’s life.

-“I feel like sometimes black cats don’t stand out when you’re scanning the shelter, but if their personality matches with your family, they can make amazing pets,” said Jessica, the VBSPCA communications and outreach coordinator.
+“I feel like sometimes black cats don’t stand out when you’re scanning the shelter, but if their personality matches with your family, they can make amazing pets,” said Jessica.
 “My black cat, Mabel, always tries to take care of any bottle-fed foster kittens we bring home and is so affectionate.”